History Day FAQs

 Students can choose whether they want to work individually or in a group (2-5 people) for every category except papers.
 For papers, only individual entries are allowed.

 It depends!
-We recommend giving yourself at least two months to complete your project.
+We recommend giving yourself a minimum of two months to complete your project.
 This includes the research, planning, writing, editing, and citing stages.
 This work will not be every day.
 For example, you might spend a couple of evenings each week and some time on the weekend working on History Day.

 All students must have a sponsor teacher to enter NYCHD.
 Teachers must register before students, so make sure your teachers have agreed to this before you apply.
 Teachers, check back soon for a pre-registration link.